Al3xZx/MqttToMongoDB/README.md

    Publish messages to this topic to observe the application's behavior.

+Feel free to explore the application's source code and configurations for further customization.

+Happy coding! 🚀

 ## Cleanup

 To stop and remove the Docker containers, use the following command: